jaynanduri/lld-project/README.md

     ```
     Solution: Abstract factory solves this by creating -

-    1. Abstract factory: Interface declaring methods to create objects for each product type
+    1. Abstract factory: Interface declaring methods to create objects for each observableStock type
     2. Concrete Factories: Implementation of abstract factory for each manufacturer.
-    3. Abstract Products: Interfaces for each type of product
+    3. Abstract Products: Interfaces for each type of observableStock
-    4. Concrete Products: Specific implementation of each product for a manufacturer
+    4. Concrete Products: Specific implementation of each observableStock for a manufacturer

     ```Java
     // code example